Liberty Baseball Stadium: Features

 The stadium features an AstroTurf field.
 Its capacity of 2,500 spectators consists of chairback seats, berm seating, and standing room.
 It has a press box, three private suites, a concourse, concession stands, and an electronic scoreboard and video board.
 Practice areas and player lounges were also built with the stadium.

 Events

-The stadium hosted the 2013 Big South Tournament from May 21–25.
+The stadium hosted the 2013 Big South Tournament May 21–25.
 Liberty, the fifth seed, won the tournament.
 Liberty was the first host school to win the Big South Tournament since 1992.